-This factsheet explains why you might ask for a second opinion and how to ask for it.
+This page explains why you might ask for a second opinion and how to ask for it.
 You do not have a right to a second opinion, but you can ask for one.
 This factsheet will also look at what your options are if you ask for a second opinion and do not get one.

 - If you disagree with your doctor about your diagnosis or treatment, tell them why.
 Give the doctor more information to see if they will change their mind.
 An advocate might be able to help you with this.